romejj/jekyll-now/_posts/2020-1-1-Expense-Analysis.md

 ![_config.yml]({{ site.baseurl }}/images/categorized_txns.png)

 ## Write Into .csv
-The above transactions are first converted into a pandas dataframe to allow for easier further manipulation to the data and subsequent writing into a csv file.
+The above transactions are first converted into a pandas dataframe to allow for easier manipulation to the data and subsequent writing into a csv file.

 Adding cateogories to each transaction then requires the following code: